 PhD in Economics

-Urbashee is an economics PhD student, who is researching the effect of U.S. high-skilled immigration policy reform on firm performance and the labor market.
-She is also working with her advisor, Dr. Alicia Sasser Modestino, on evaluating the effect of private sector summer jobs on high students’ academic outcomes for the Boston Mayor’s Office of Workforce Development.
+During her time as an economics PhD student, Urbashee Paul researched the effect of U.S. high-skilled immigration policy reform on firm performance and the labor market.
+She also worked with her advisor, Dr. Alicia Sasser Modestino, on evaluating the effect of private sector summer jobs on high students’ academic outcomes for the Boston Mayor’s Office of Workforce Development.
 Prior to joining Northeastern, Urbashee worked at the Federal Reserve Board of Governors and the American Enterprise Institute in Washington, DC.
-This summer, Urbashee will be joining Analysis Group’s NY office as a summer associate and 2021 Experiential PhD Fellow.
-Urbashee looks forward to applying her empirical skills and economic knowledge to help clients solve challenging business problems and win legal disputes.
+Upon graduation, Urbashee joined Analysis Group’s NY office as an Associate where she is looking forward to starting her career in the dynamic world of economic and litigation consulting.

 Related Schools & Departments